arcnmx/luakit-pass/README.md

 - `:pass` will try to auto fill form fields with info from a relevant password store.
 Searches for a file matching the current page's domain, or optionally takes a search term as an argument.
+Use `:pass!` to auto-submit.
 - `:pshow` will display the contents of the password file in the browser.
 - `^O` in `insert` mode will insert an OTP code into the currently selected input field.
 Requires the [pass-otp](https://github.com/tadfisher/pass-otp)